Coptic Museum – The World’s Biggest Collection of Coptic Artifacts

 The Coptic Museum is located in an area of Cairo known as Coptic Cairo.
 Some other notable attractions in the area include the famous Hanging Church of Cairo and the Ben Ezra Synagogue.
-This fascinating museum is definitely one of the must-see Cairo Tourist Attractions for anyone and everyone who is interested ancient Egyptian Christian artifacts and the Coptic Christian faith in general.
+This fascinating museum is definitely one of the must-see Cairo tourist attractions for anyone and everyone who is interested ancient Egyptian Christian artifacts and the Coptic Christian faith in general.
+Not all of our Cairo tour packages include a visit to this museum, but it can be added to any one of our existing itineraries.

 The Coptic Museum which visitors can see today, houses the world’s largest collection of Egyptian Christian artifacts.
 The museum was built in 1908 on instructions from Marcus Simaika for the sole purpose of housing and displaying Coptic artifacts.